punchsppt/INT214/W04_63130500159/insight_data.md

 **Summary :**
 ```
-There are 4 books that have the content about programming and price less than 25.
+There are 4 books that have the content about programming and price less than 25 USD.
 ```
 ---
 ### Next is part 4 : Visualization with GGplot2 [Click Here !](https://github.com/punchsppt/INT214/blob/main/W04_63130500159/data_viz.md)